xendogetoken/xendoge/README.md

 ### Visibility
 Consider making the utility functions `getPercentBonus` and `percentageOf` private instead of internal, as they are not intended to be used outside of this contract or inherited contracts.

 **These functions were set to internal in order to make them testable.
-There is no difference between private and internal once the smart contract is deployed to the blockchain.**
+There is no difference between private and internal once the smart contract is deployed to the blockchain in terms of gas cost.**

 ### SafeMath
 Since the contract uses Solidity 0.8.19, it already benefits from built-in overflow and underflow protection.
 However, if you decide to use an earlier version of Solidity, consider using OpenZeppelin's SafeMath library to protect against arithmetic overflows and underflows.